 Sometimes office furniture has sustained so much use and wear that it can longer be sold or even donated.
 Nonetheless, taking it to the dump still isn’t the best solution, as it quickly adds to the already congested landfills.
 Statistics show that textile waste accounts for roughly 4% of all landfill space in the United States.
 A better, more Eco-friendly solution is to recycle your old office furniture.

 How does furniture recycling work exactly?
 Normally, furniture and other waste are dumped landfills where it’s left to slowly decompose.
 During this incredibly long process, however, the decomposing items release greenhouse gases and toxic chemicals into the environment.
 When office furniture is recycled, it’s broken down and reused for other purposes, such as building new furniture.

 Recycling your office furniture will give you peace of mind knowing that you aren’t contributing to additional landfill waste.
 Additionally, some recycling companies provide itemized receipts for furniture, classifying them as donations.
 So, like donating your office furniture to a charity organization, recycling your furniture could offset some of your business’s taxes.

 Some companies specialize in recycling furniture, whereas others recycle all materials, including furniture.
-Use the Recycling Locator tool on Earth991 to search for a furniture recycling company need you.
+Use the Recycling Locator tool on Earth991 to search for a furniture recycling company near you.